nakagami/nmongo/README.rst

 nmongo
 ==========

-MongoDB 3.x client for CPython and MicroPython.
+Azure CosmosDB (MongoDB API) client for CPython and MicroPython.

 It has mongo shell like APIs.